m4pol/fatebot/README.md

 	./build.sh <payload>
 	./bin/<payload>

-	#Tips: You can download upx packer to make your payload have a smaller size.
+	#Tip: You can download upx packer to make your payload have a smaller size.
 It's not help much but it's really useful.

 	Redhat:
 		yum install upx -y && upx -9 bin/<payload>